OpenLabTools/OpenLabTools-web-interface/content.md

 Files needed:

-__PiServer.py__ : Download archive of OpenLabTool-web-interface git repository, extract and transfer this file onto the Pi: `wget https://raw.githubusercontent.com/LiyouZhou/OpenLabTools-web-interface/master/PiServer.py`
+__PiServer.py__ : Download archive of OpenLabTool-web-interface git repository, extract and transfer this file onto the Pi.
+Alternatively run this command on the Pi: `wget https://raw.githubusercontent.com/OpenLabTools/OpenLabTools-web-interface/master/code/PiServer.py`

-__Microscope Class Definition File__: This file will define a Class named __Microscpe__.
+__Device Class Definition File__: This file is written by the user and will define a Class named __Device__.
 Methods of this class are functions which can be mapped to the UI.
-For example Microscope.led_on() can be mapped to a UI button to turn on an LED.
+For example Device.led_on() can be mapped to a UI button to turn on an LED.

 Usage:

-    python PiServer.py [Microscope Class Definition File] [port no]
+    python PiServer.py [Device Class Definition File] [port no]

 #### Desktop PC
 The desktop PC will run the application server which will:

 * Serve the static webpages and related files.
-* Serve UI calls and relay the calls to the xmlrpc server.
+* Serve fucntion calls from the UI and relay the calls to the xmlrpc server.

-Prerequistes:
+__Prerequistes:__

-Flask, Flask-cache plugin, pylibmc and configobj
+Python modules: Flask, Flask-cache plugin, pylibmc and configobj

 The easiest way to install these is through python-setuptools and pip.
 To install these tools on ubuntu run the following commands: